Shankar-Aditya/Open-Source-Low-Cost-VentilatorIdea-/README.md

 of denying its senior citizens medical support because of their low chances of survival.
 Such a decision cannot be taken in our country which is why we should work towards developing the technology of low cost ventilators.

+RESULT:

+The idea was in the Top 20 in the Student Track among 3000 or so applications.